nedtaylor/athena/docs/source/activations/selu.rst

    s \alpha (e^x - 1) & \text{if } x \leq 0
    \end{cases}

-where :math:`s` is a scaling factor, and the default values :math:`\alpha \approx 1.67326` and :math:`\lambda \approx 1.0507` are derived to enable self-normalization.
+where :math:`s` is a scaling factor, and the default values :math:`\alpha \approx 1.67326` and :math:`\lambda \approx 1.0507` are derived to enable self-normalisation.
 The values of :math:`\alpha` and :math:`\lambda` have been taken directly from the PyTorch implementation to ensure consistency.

 Arguments